 We also write to the logs if a single entity sync takes more than “x” seconds to complete.
 This is configurable in System Parameters and provides additional visibility of synchronization issues that are connected to issues with an entity and related customizations.

-It is possible to view Synchronized Entities, which will provide information on when an entity was last synced, and give a duration for the last sync.
+It is possible to view Synchronized Entities, which will provide information on when an entity was last synced, and the time taken for the last sync.

 Permissions to run Synchronization Traces are enabled when the user is granted the FND_AURENA_NATIVE_SYNC_TRACE permission set, which grants the user the system privilege of “Debugger”.
 With this in place it is possible to setup tracing for a single device in IFS Cloud.
 This can be found in either Aurena Native User Details or in Installed Apps/Devices which will generate a trace including all the information about a client connecting, and all the database processes running in relation to that client, including the PL/SQL Statements that are being run.
 This can provide a large amount of information in relation to specific client issues.
 Given the amount of data this generates, it is important to run the Schedule Task to clean-up Synchronization Traces if this is left running for a long period.
 Also, due to the volumes of data generated by a trace, enabling tracing for all devices in a large device community is NOT recommended.
 It is recommended that tracing is set for devices with issues only.